Ralsei-x64/aethers-oc-efi/README.md

 *Warning: For the current version ("Fixing I225-V Networking"), configurator tools were used.
 The upcoming version which works with Tahoe will feature a redone config from scratch.*

-*macOS Tahoe 26 will not boot due to outdated AMD patches.
-I am currently working on a redone version of my EFI which features support for Tahoe.
-It is nearly complete but AppleIGC is causing issues relating to system hangs, crashes, and instability.
-I will most likely release this EFI soon as a pre-release but you might be stuck without any ethernet.
-It's up to the developer of AppleIGC or the AMD OS X community to release a functional version of AppleIGC.*
+Do not upgrade to Tahoe yet.
+From my testing, it does not boot.
+I'm currently working on a new EFI which will boot Tahoe.